Married Couples In The Military

 The same applies to military-married-to-military, except:

-(2) Only one member can receive the allowance.
-Payment shall be made to the member whose orders resulted in the separation.
+- Only one member can receive the allowance.
+Payment will be made to the member whose orders resulted in the separation.
 If both members receive orders requiring departure on the same day, then payment will go to the senior member.

 Care of Children (Dependents)

 Military couples with children must develop a "family care plan" that details exactly what the care arrangements are in the event that both members must deploy.
-Failure to develop and maintain a workable family care plan can result in discharge.
+Failure to develop and maintain a workable family care plan can result in discharge from the service for one or both of the military members.